 Annual Repetitive Loss Area Notification.
-Residents in Repetitive Loss Area #7 are notified annually that their homes are in a Repetitive Loss Area, and are potentially subject to damage from overland flow.
+Residents in Repetitive Loss Area #20 are notified annually that their homes are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow and storm sewer back-up.

 Property Owners/Residents Notification.
 Property owners and residents/occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.